Dechrissen/website/blog-posts/minimalism.md

 Reframing it this way helps to paint the picture that minimalism's true purpose is to help you focus on things that matter, and to free you from distractions.

 Of course, if you have thousands of things, but you feel fulfilled in your life, it may not even make sense for you to make the assessment that you're too distracted or that you're focusing on material objects more than you'd like to be.
 Maybe you get value out of every single thing you own.
 Maybe there's a story behind every item you have, and looking at each one of them fills you with joy.
-Regardless, it's painfully apparent that too many of us are focused on the wrong things—a sad truth and a weakness capitalized on by corporations through marketing and advertising.
+Regardless, it's painfully apparent that too many of us are focused on the wrong things — a sad truth and a weakness capitalized on by corporations through marketing and advertising.
 I won't go so deep into my thoughts on the causes for this, but it's an important topic for a future blog entry.

 Going back to the idea of 'essentialism' as an alternate term, we can also see positive effects of minimalism in areas other than